 Tilapia Corn Chowder

-This Tilapia Corn Chowder recipe from Eating Well is a great recipe for the beginning of fall, when fresh corn is still sold at the farmer’s market.
+This Tilapia corn chowder is a great recipe for the beginning of fall, when fresh corn is still sold at the farmer’s market.
 Vegetables like leek, celery and carrot are cooked in a low-sodium chicken broth that’s seasoned with thyme and chives, bringing out the delicate flavors of the Tilapia.
 This chowder is also gluten-free, making it a great choice for those who are on a gluten-free diet.

 Manhattan Fish Chowder

-If you’re a fan of tomato-based soups, you’ll love this Manhattan Fish Chowder recipe from Martha Stewart.
+If you’re a fan of tomato-based soups, you’ll love this Manhattan fish chowder.
 The tomato, thyme, onion and potatoes create a delicious medley of comforting flavors, while the bacon adds a bit of saltiness to the chowder.
 Because the Tilapia isn’t added until the chowder until the final minutes of simmering, it results in fish that cooks quickly and stays tender yet doesn’t break apart.

 Tilapia Fish Chowder